USVI Stamp Tax

 As mentioned above, the payment made for the recording of the deed includes the mortgage fees, which is mostly the responsibility of the person selling the property, while the recording fee is usually the responsibility of the buyer.
 The stamp tax can cause logistical problems, as it is no one’s responsibility in particular to pay, and can be paid by either the buyer or the seller of the property or can be split by both parties.
 That is why it is important to consult an attorney before agreeing to a contract of sale concerning properties in US Virgin Islands.

-If you are wondering where the stamp tax money goes, it is largely used to finance proper housing for low-income households in both the Virgin Islands and the U.S. Contact JF Real Estate to learn more about real estate in the U.S. Virgin Islands.
+If you are wondering where the stamp tax money goes, it is largely used to finance proper housing for low-income households in both the Virgin Islands and the U.S. Contact Christie’s International Real Estate – the Saints to learn more about real estate in the U.S. Virgin Islands.